mw66/liblfdsd/README.md

 received 100000000 messages in 2610 msec sum=4999999950000000 speed=38314 msg/msec
 ```

-Please check the `comparison` directory for a simple performance comparison with some other D's queues.
+Please check the `comparison` directory for a simple performance comparison with some other D queues.

 ## Design: user MUST read this to use this wrapper library!